DENIM + FEMINIST = DENIMIST

 Last summer in Paris, our 5-women team started building this daring project.
 On Friday 22nd of November 2019, 70 women wearing FJ denim brought our new DENIMIST project to life.
 Just in time for the international day for the elimination of violence against women, we made some noise during a 5-minute performance at Brussels Central Station.

 First of many, this event was realised with the help of Béa Ercolini, first ambassador of DENIMIST, former editor-in-chief of ELLE Magazine Belgium, and founder of the non-profit organisation "Touche Pas À Ma Pote" that fights harassment of women in public spaces.

 For this occasion, a number of hand crafted upcycled denim shirts were designed in Alexandra Jacmin's Paris atelier.
-These will be available online shortly and 10% of profits made will be donated to the non-profit organisation "Touche Pas À Ma Pote".
+These artisanal single-design shirts are made from vintage jeans cut-outs that we collected.
+They are sold exclusively online and 10% of profits made will be donated to the non-profit organisation "Touche Pas À Ma Pote".
+Shop here.